Skip to main content

 }

-Standard ceremony URLs are too long for some use cases, such as sharing the URL through space-constrained channels like SMS or push notifications.
-When creating the ceremony, set url_variant to short to generate a shorter URL.
-Example Request
+Standard ceremony URLs are long.
+They may not fit in space-constrained channels like SMS or push notifications.
+Set url_variant to short when creating the ceremony to generate a shorter URL.

 // POST https://api.signatureapi.com/v1/recipients/{recipient_id}/ceremonies